Face Recognition as an Authentication Method

 Confirm that the user policies your mobile users are assigned to allow proximity cards as a primary factor.

-If both of the above conditions are true, no changes are needed.
 However, if an override is already enabled within the computer policy the Launchpads are in, ensure that Proximity Card is allowed in the override.
-If this is not possible or allowed for your organization, Imprivata suggests moving the Launchpads into a separate computer policy.

-If you've performed the validations above, and computer policy changes are indeed needed for your environment, follow these steps.
+If you've performed the validations above, and computer policy changes are needed for your environment, follow these steps.